renatomoitinho/rustbier/README.md

 # RustBier

-This application runs a web server serves images stored in S3, reencode to PNG, JPEG or WEBP, resize and add watermark to them.
+This application runs a web server which performs image transformations.
+The application supports:
+* Retrieving source images from S3
+* Encoding images to PNG, JPEG and WEBP
+* Resizing an image
+* Apply a watermark image to an image

 ## Configuration

-It is required to create a config file (`config\default.json`) for the application having the following format:
+A config file is required (`config/default.json`) for the application with the following format:

 ```json
 {